funwithbits/www.funwithbits.net/source/_posts/2017-07-16-programming-and-classical-music.markdown

 I leave my gratitude here for Chopin, Mozart, Dvorak, Paganini, Vivaldi, Beethoven and so many others composers.
 I'm so grateful for all those pieces you guys have left behind.
-When I'm going through a creativity crisis, I listen to your songs.
+When I'm going through a creativity crisis, I listen to their songs.
 I also like to listen to them while working.
 It can be said that we all need to be on a good mood to produce quality work.
 That's another thing that classical music plays an important role in my life.
 Whatever my mood is, I listen to